Menu

 Mission

-To promote among speech-language pathologists the highest standards for training and service delivery to impact positively the communication skills and thereby the lives of those who demonstrate fluency disorders.
+• To promote among speech-language pathologists the highest standards for training and service delivery to positively impact the communication skills—and lives—of individuals who demonstrate stuttering, cluttering, and fluency disorders.

-To verify knowledge of fluency disorders and mastery of skills of professionals who seek and maintain the credential of Board Certified Specialist-Fluency.
+• To verify knowledge of fluency disorders and mastery of skills of professionals who seek and maintain the credential of Board Certified Specialist—Stuttering, Cluttering, and Fluency Disorders (BCS-SCF).

-To publicize the benefits of working with specialists in fluency disorders and to provide an up-to-date listing of individuals who maintain the status of Board Certified Specialist-Fluency.
+• To publicize the benefits of working with specialists in fluency disorders and to provide an up-to-date listing of individuals who maintain the status of Board Certified Specialist—Stuttering, Cluttering, and Fluency Disorders (BCS-SCF).

 History